-EXCLUSION: There shall be subtracted from federal taxable income to the extent included therein: The full amount of interest expense actually disallowed in determining federal taxable income which was incurred or continued to purchase or carry obligations or securities of any State or of any political subdivision thereof.
+EXCLUSION: The full amount of interest expense actually disallowed in determining federal taxable income which was incurred or continued to purchase or carry obligations or securities of any State or of any political subdivision thereof.

 This expenditure exists in recognition that the identified interest expense is a normal business expense at the State and local government level.
 Interest income from State and municipal government securities is excluded from income for federal income tax purposes due to the intergovernmental immunity principle.
 Since it is not included in income for federal income tax purposes, the interest expense related to exempt obligations is disallowed as a deduction at the federal level.